PM urges people to protect our ocean and seabed minerals

 Rev Dr. Pohiva Tu’ionetoa was addressing a special program hosted by the Tonga Civil Society to mark the beginning of a national consultation on how to preserve maritime resources and seabed minerals mining.

 This is the first time the Tonga Civil Society holds a national consultation on minerals mining in Tonga.
+Blackjack is certainly one in all the preferred casino games out there, and the Games Casino presents eight different varieties, including European Blackjack, Perfect Pairs, Pontoon and Super 21.

 The Prime Minister Dr. Pohiva Tu’ionetoa believes in discussing how mining of any minerals should be carried out and preserving and conserving our marine ecology so we can generate revenue from such undertaking to develop our economy and raised standards of living for our people.